kobman/KOBman/docs/Function_signatures_uninstall.md

-# &#x1F4D9; Uninstall Commands/function signatures:
+# &#x1F4D9; Uninstall Commands/Function Signatures

 *The values of the arguments accepted by the function "kob" is exported as environment variables which later on recalls in other functions.*